-Warsaw, Missouri, the County Seat of Benton County, is a small town of some 2,100 permanent residents, which, just about doubles during the lake season as fishermen, campers, and lake enthusiasts move down to their seasonal homes or just come for the area opportunities.
+Warsaw, Missouri, the County Seat of Benton County, is a small town of some 2,100 permanent residents, which just about doubles during the lake season as fishermen, campers, and lake enthusiasts move down to their seasonal homes or just come for the area opportunities.
 Warsaw is located between two of Missouri’s largest lakes — Truman Reservoir and Lake of the Ozarks.

-Rich in history, from Native Americans to steamboats, to Civil War skirmishes, Warsaw has endured throughout the years to become a quickly growing community that exudes small town charm and provides numerous recreation opportunities for locals and visitors alike.
+Rich in history, from Native Americans to steamboats, to Civil War skirmishes, Warsaw has endured throughout the years to become a quickly growing community that exudes small-town charm and provides numerous recreation opportunities for locals and visitors alike.

 When white explorers came to the area in 1719, a number of Indian tribes called the region home, including the Delaware, Shawnee, Kickapoo, and Sac and Fox.
-By far; however, the land was occupied by the Osage Indians, from which, the river would later take its name.
+By far, however, the land was occupied by the Osage Indians, from which, the river would later take its name.
 With its plentiful supply of rivers and springs, the area abounded with game, providing superb hunting grounds for the Indians.
 In its bluffs and hills, the Indians found abundant amounts of flint rock in order to make arrows, knives and other weapons.

-Early French hunters, trappers, and traders soon began to trade with the Indians along the Osage River, which by the early 1800s, increased significantly as white settlers saw increased opportunities on the river itself.
+Early French hunters, trappers, and traders soon began to trade with the Indians along the Osage River, which by the early 1800s, increased significantly as white settlers saw opportunities on the river itself.

-The area that would become the town of Warsaw was first settled around 1820, primarily by Kentucky and Tennessee farmers of English, Irish and German descents.
+The area that would become the town of Warsaw was first settled around 1820, primarily by Kentucky and Tennessee farmers of English, Irish and German descent.
 Early on, the settlement became a crossroads of travel and freighting.
 The first ferry was established on the Osage River in 1831 by Lewis Bledsoe, located where the site of Bledsoe Ferry Park, near Truman Dam, is located today.
 Bledsoe’s Osage Ferry served the Boonville-Springfield Road, parts of which were also called the Old Military Road or Wire Road, east of town.
 Another ferry was later established by Mark Fristoe to the west.
 Soon, numerous freight wagons, stagecoaches, and wagon trains began to pass through the area.